Proud to be a member of the

 Do we follow any particular schemes?

 We use a number of resources to support the delivery of our curriculum subject areas.
-In September 2019, we started using elements of the Chris Quigley Essentials curriculum, where we used milestones to help teach and assess knowledge and skills taught across year groups.
-In September 2022, we started using a greater range of the Chris Quigley resources to help us enhance the teaching of detailed and deep knowledge and to further enhance our sequencing across certain subjects and across year groups, with an emphasis on remembering and knowing.
+For example, in September 2019, we started using elements of the Chris Quigley Essentials curriculum, where we used milestones to help teach and assess knowledge and skills taught across year groups.
+In September 2022, we started using a greater range of the Chris Quigley resources to help us enhance the teaching of detailed and deep knowledge and to further enhance our sequencing across certain subjects and across year groups, with an emphasis on remembering and knowing – this is the basis for History, Geography and Art & Design.

 In addition, we use a wide range of resources across subjects.
 For example, we adapt the White Rose programme in Mathematics; we use Bug Club do deliver Phonics; Kapow to support our teaching of Computing and Music and Language Angels to support the teaching of French.